 Learning about how arctic animals stay warm in temperatures well below freezing is fascinating.
-This hands-on winter science experiment gives kids a very corporeal understanding of how animals like polar bears, penguins, seals, whales, and walruses have adapted to live in some of the harshest conditions on the planet.
+This hands-on kitchen science experiment gives kids a very corporeal understanding of how animals like polar bears, penguins, seals, whales, and walruses have adapted to live in some of the harshest conditions on the planet.

 This winter we curled up on the couch and learned all about the people and animals that live at the poles.
 Thinking about how Arctic animals stay warm in such frigid conditions is mind-boggling.